azimuth-cloud/azimuth/docs/architecture.md

 This "auto-create" behaviour for the internal network can be disabled, in which case not finding a tagged internal network will raise a configuration error.

+## Kubernetes

+Coming soon!

+## Cluster-as-a-Service (CaaS)

+Coming soon!

-## Zenith integration
+## Zenith integrations

 Azimuth optionally integrates with the [Zenith proxy](https://github.com/stackhpc/zenith).
-Currently, Zenith is used to provide access to authenticated web consoles for provisioned servers without the need to consume a floating IP, but many more integrations are planned in the near future.
+When enabled, Azimuth will use Zenith to provide authenticated access to platform services such as web-based consoles + desktops, monitoring dashboards and Jupyter Notebooks without the need to consume a floating IP.

 Azimuth integrates with Zenith in two places, which are shown as "External components" in the [Zenith architecture diagram](https://github.com/stackhpc/zenith/blob/main/docs/architecture.md#architecture-diagram):